smart-on-fhir/smart-on-fhir.github.io/clients/javascript/index.md

 * `smart.user.read()`
 * `smart.patient.read()`

-Both of these return a jQery Deferred object which you can register a success callback to process the returned FHIR resource.
+Both of these return a jQuery Deferred object which you can register a success callback to process the returned FHIR resource.

 ## Embedded FHIR client library